josephhklier/LATIN102/translation2.md

 1. Identify the antecedent of cui, and its gender and number.
 Then explain what case cui is, and how it functions in the relative clause.
 (I.e., why is cui in this case?)

-Deianira - Nominate, Feminine, Singular
+Flumen - Nominate, Neuter, Singular
-Cui - Dative, F/N/M, Singular
-Representing Deianira as the reciepent of the action
+Cui - Dative : Describing the river as an indirect object

 2. Identify the form of transire.
 Explain why you placed it in the clause you chose.

-Transire - Infinitive, active, present part of two independent clauses
+Transire - Infinitive, active, present
+Paired with the verb poterant

 3. sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here.

 urn:cite2:hmt:ls.markdown:n45940
-Accusative, F, Singular, Present, Active
+Accusative, F, Singular, perfect, passive

 4. Identify the form of sagittis.
 Why does Hyginus use this case?

-Dative, F, Plural - To show who is the receiver of the arrows
+Accusative, F, Plural - Arrows are the direct object

 5. Identify the form of moriens.

-Nominative/Accusative, M/F/N, Singualar
+Infinitve present participle

 6. Identify felle.
 Why does Hyginus use this case?